-Fig.01 Buzzcocks Spiral Scratch EP (New Hormones 1977) (back cover).
-Design by Richard Boon.

 Even Sex Pistols designer Jamie Reid makes the mistake of associating the Buzzcocks EP with the newly evolving punk philosophy, and the associated agit-prop graphic style surrounding his own work.
-Reid's assertion that punk sleeves need not feature a photograph of the group is directly contradicted in this instance (since the Buzzcocks cover featured exactly that on the front), and few, if any, parallels could be drawn with the artwork of the Sex Pistols; one thing that became very clear was that there wasn't any need to have pictures of the band on..." any of the graphics...
+Reid's assertion that punk sleeves need not feature a photograph of the group is directly contradicted in this instance (since the Buzzcocks cover featured exactly that on the front), and few, if any, parallels could be drawn with the artwork of the Sex Pistols;

+[...] one thing that became very clear was that there wasn't any need to have pictures of the band on any of the graphics...
 The idea was that everything should be accessible, including the music, and I was happy to see the Sex Pistols' music and the graphics being imitated.
 Obviously there are good imitations and bad imitations, but there were some especially strong emulations that we felt were part of what we were trying to articulate.
-Buzzcocks' Spiral Scratch was a very good example" (Reid & Savage 1987: 57).
-It is possible that Reid is confusing it with the group's second single, Orgasm Addict, their first release on the major label United Artists in October 1977, which featured a sleeve designed by two students from Manchester Polytechnic, Linder Sterling and Malcolm Garrett.
-However, while this later example may have demonstrated the punk DIY 'look', based around photomontage and Letraset typography, it is perhaps ironic that the printing process, pressing, marketing and distribution, as well as recording and production costs, were covered by a major label.
-Overall, the commercial (batch) production of punk records right across the span of early
+Buzzcocks' 'Spiral Scratch' was a very good example.
+(Reid and Savage 1987: 57)

+It is possible that Reid is confusing it with the group's second single, 'Orgasm Addict', their first release on the major label United Artists in October 1977, which featured a sleeve designed by two students from Manchester Polytechnic: Linder Sterling and Malcolm Garrett.
+However, while this latter example may have demonstrated the punk DIY 'look', based around photomontage and

+Figure 3: Scritti Politti, 'Skank Bloc Bologna', EP (St. Pancras Records 1978) (inside cover).
+Design by Scritti Politti.

+Figure 4: Desperate Bicycles, 'Smokescreen'/ 'Handlebars' (Refill Records 1977).
+Design by Diana Fawcett.

-UK punk, from DIY to major label releases, was largely handled by professionals - from cutting studios and pressing plants, to printers and sleeve manufacturers - although some aspects of the graphic design and packaging process were taken in-house by groups themselves.5
+To add to the confusion, many professional designers deliberately gave their artwork a do-ityourself look and feel, in keeping with the evolving punk ethos.
+Notable examples include the work by Jamie Reid for the Sex Pistols, George 'God' Snow for Nine Nine Nine and Nick Egan for the Clash.
+Letraset typography, it is perhaps ironic that the printing process, pressing, marketing and distribution, and recording and production costs were covered by a major label.
+Overall, the commercial (batch) production of punk records right across the span of early UK punk, from DIY to major label releases, was largely handled by professionals - from cutting studios and pressing plants, to printers and sleeve manufacturers - although some aspects of the graphic design and packaging process were taken in-house by groups themselves.2

-Meanwhile, the debut Scritti Politti release, the Skank Bloc Bologna EP (2,500 copies, released November 1978) did, in fact, list some details of costs of production and service providers utilised by the group for record pressing and packaging, as follows:
+Meanwhile, the debut Scritti Politti release, the 'Skank Bloc Bologna' EP (2500 copies, released November 1978), did, in fact, list some details of costs of production and service providers utilized by the group for record pressing and packaging as follows:

-RECORDING £98.00; Spaceward Studios, 19, Victoria St., Cambridge (0223)64263.; 14hrs.
+Recording [...] £98.00 Spaceward Studios,19, Victoria St. Cambridge (0223)64263.
+14hrs.
 Cost includes master tape.

-MASTERING £40.00; Pye London Studios, 17, Gt.Cumberland Place, W1.
-01.262 5502. or IBC., (George)Sound Recording Studios, 35, Portland Place, W1.01.637 2111.
+Mastering [...] £40.00 Pye London Studios.17,Gt.Cumberland Place,W1.
+01.262 5502. or IBC.
+(George)Sound Recording Studios, 35,Portland Place,W1.01.637 2111.
 Cutting of lacquer from Master tape.

-PRESSING £369.36; PYE Records(sales)Ltd., Western Road, Mitcham, Surrey., 01.648 7000.
-2,500 copies @ 13p & processing (electro plating of lacquer £27.00).
+Pressing [...] £369.36 PYE Records(sales)Ltd. Western Road, Mitcham,Surrey.
+01.648 7000 2500 copies @ 13p & processing (electro plating of lacquer £27.00)

-LABELS £8.00; Rubber stamp on white labels (labels included in cost of pressing.)
-E.G.Rubber Stamps, 28, Bridge St. Hitchin, Herts.
+LABELS [...] £8.00 Rubber stamp on white labels (labels included in cost of pressing.)
+E.G.Rubber Stamps, 28,Bridge St. Hitchin, Herts.
 (0462) 51677.